Differential Privacy for Secure Machine Learning in Healthcare IoT-Cloud Systems: Conclusions and Future Directions

-To establish robust security provisions, the framework implemented a dual mechanism approach incorporating DP and Blockchain technology.
-The DP methodology ensured the preservation of individual patient confidentiality during both data storage operations and ML analytical processes.
-Experimental findings demonstrated that ML query accuracy maintained statistical integrity following the application of Laplace noise, Gaussian noise, and combined Laplace Gaussian noise.
-The analytical utility and algorithmic accuracy remained statistically comparable across all evaluated DP implementations.
-This integration of DP mechanisms with ML methodologies established a foundation for secure and ethically sound data-driven healthcare analytics.
+To establish robust security provisions, the framework implements a dual mechanism approach incorporating DP and Blockchain technology.
+The DP methodology preserves individual patient confidentiality during both data storage operations and ML analytical processes.
+Experimental findings demonstrated that ML query accuracy maintained statistical integrity following the application of Laplace noise, Gaussian noise, and combined Laplace-Gaussian noise.
+Analytical utility and algorithmic accuracy remained statistically comparable across all evaluated DP implementations.
+The architectural design utilised Blockchain technology to enhance system reliability and establish cryptographic protection for transactional data and persistent storage mechanisms.
+This integration of DP mechanisms with ML methodologies, combined with blockchain-based data integrity, provides a foundation for secure and ethically sound data-driven healthcare analytics.

-Furthermore, the architectural design utilised Blockchain technology to enhance system reliability and establish cryptographic protection for transactional data and persistent storage mechanisms.
-This work has successfully conceptualised and validated a healthcare system architecture that simultaneously addresses the critical requirements of enhanced responsiveness and secure, privacy preserved analytics.
+The primary actionable finding of this work is the identification of $\varepsilon = 5.0$ as the practical deployment threshold for differentially private healthcare analytics.
+At this privacy budget, supervised algorithms with Laplace noise achieve 80--81\% accuracy (94--96\% of baseline) with low variance across independent runs, while attribute inference attack success is reduced and data reconstruction correlation drops by approximately 70\%.
+For healthcare practitioners seeking to balance patient privacy with analytical utility, we recommend $\varepsilon \geq 5.0$ with Laplace noise for population-level analytics (epidemiological studies, public health surveillance, quality improvement), and Laplace-dominant hybrid allocation ($\alpha = 0.7$) when noise mechanism properties are uncertain.
+Below $\varepsilon = 2.0$, input perturbation on datasets of this scale produces unreliable results with high variance, and alternative approaches such as output perturbation or larger training datasets should be considered.
+Overall, this work has successfully designed and validated a healthcare system architecture that simultaneously addresses the critical requirements of enhanced responsiveness and secure, privacy-preserved analytics.